benelan/choroator/README.md

 ### __app.py__

 This GUI is built using TKinter.
-The app first prompts you to choose a csv file.
+The app first prompts you to choose a CSV file.
 The path defaults to the choropleth/data/csv directory but you can chose a file from anywhere in your operating system.
 You are then given the same options described above in GUI format.
 ````
 python3 app.py
 ````